CinEast: 2008–2019

 The 9th edition took place from 6 to 23 October 2016 and presented more than 60 long and 40 short films from 18 countries of the former Eastern Bloc and attracted more than 10,400 visitors to the screenings and events (musical, gastronomical, debates, photography exhibition).
 The International Festival Jury was presided by actress/director Mirjana Karanović.
 The 10th edition of the festival took place from 5 to 22 October 2017 and presented more than 100 films from 19 countries, the selection having been extended by films from Albania this year.
 The international jury was composed of the film director Anne Fontaine (president of the jury), actor Adrian Titieni, director and producer Bady Minck, producer Philippe Carcassonne and Oliver Baumgarten, the programme director of the Max-Ophüls Preis Festival.
 The Press Jury included Pablo Chimienti (Le Quotidien), Valerija Berdi (Radio 100,7) and Matthew Boas (Cineuropa.org).
 The 11th CinEast (4-21 October 2018) featured the "Identities" thematic cycle as well as a special Focus on Latvia and attracted over 10,400 festival-goers.
 The International Jury was presided over by the Hungarian director Benedek Fliegauf and included actors Arta Dobroshi and Astrid Roos, director Govinda Van Maele and producer/festival organiser Sergej Stanojkovski.
 The Press Jury comprised journalists Claude Neu, Charlotte Wensierski and Loïc Millot.

 The 12th CinEast (3-20 October 2019) welcomed over 11,200 people, setting a new attendance record, and presented 67 feature and around 50 short films.
 The edition featured a special Focus on Lithuania and the thematic cycle "Down with Walls".
 The International Jury was led by Jacques Doillon and included Renata Santoro, Marius Olteanu, Sophie Mousel and Adolf El Assal.
 The Press Jury was composed of Marc Trappendreher, Cristóbal Soage and France Clarinval.

 The 13th "hybrid" edition of CinEast (8-25 October 2020) was adapted to the Covid-19 restrictions, combining 110 screenings in cinemas (limited capacity) and on-line screenings, with a Focus on Hungary and the theme "Planting the Future".
 The International Jury members: Tomasz Wasilewski, Heleen Gerritsen, Jani Thiltges, Zoé Wittock & Boyd van Hoeij.
 Press Jury 2020: Yasemin Elçi, António Raúl Reis & Elena Lazic.

-Current Edition
+2020s

-The 14th edition of CinEast took place from 7 to 24 October 2021.
+The 15th edition of CinEast took place from 6 to 23 October, 2022.

+The 16th edition of CinEast is scheduled for 5-22 October, 2023.
+Its central theme will be "Adaptations", with a focus on Ukraine and war refugees.
+French director Patrice Leconte will head the international jury.